pedonc/Windows-Deployment/README.md

 6. On the Which type of installation do you want screen, click **Custom: Install Windows only (advanced)**.
 7. Ensure that **Drive 0 Unallocated Space** is selected, then click **Next**.
 8. The Windows installation will begin.
 Please wait while files are copied to the virtual machine's disk.
 The virtual machine will automatically restart.
 9. Eventually, the Let's start with region screen will appear.

-PART 7 - ENABLE WINDOWS AUDIT MODE
+## Part 7 - Enable Windows Audit Mode

 1. To bypass the Windows configuration wizard and enter Audit Mode, press and hold the **Control** and **Shift** keys at the same time, then press the **F3** key (for a moment, all three keys should be pressed at the same time).
 Release all the keyboard keys.
 2. The virtual machine will restart and will log the built-in Administrator account into Windows in Audit Mode.
 3. When Audit Mode starts, the system will automatically launch the System Preparation Tool 3.14 graphical interface.
 Click **Cancel** to close the tool.

-PART 8 - ENABLE ADDITIONAL WINDOWS FEATURES
+4. Importantly, please note that Parts 8-15 must be completed without shutting down or restarting the virtual machine, as Windows will only allow customization of certain settings on the first boot.

+## Part 8 - Enable Additional Windows Features

-1. Right-click on the Start button in the lower-left corner of the screen and select **Windows PowerShell (Admin)**.
+1. Right-click on the **Windows Start Menu** icon in the lower-left corner of the screen and select **Windows PowerShell (Admin)**.
-2. In the PowerShell window that appears, to enable Microsoft Hyper-V, enter dism /online /enable-feature /featurename:microsoft-hyper-v /norestart /all and press the **Enter** key.
+2. In the PowerShell window that appears, to enable Microsoft Hyper-V, enter `dism /online /enable-feature /featurename:microsoft-hyper-v /norestart /all` and press the **Enter** key.
-3. Optionally, to enable the older .Net 3.5 framework, enter dism /online /enable-feature /featurename:netfx3 /limitaccess /source:d:\x64\sources\sxs /norestart /all and press the **Enter** key.
+3. Optionally, to enable the older .Net 3.5 framework, enter `dism /online /enable-feature /featurename:netfx3 /limitaccess /source:d:\x64\sources\sxs /norestart /all` and press the **Enter** key.

-4. Optionally, to enable the older SMB1 protocol, enter dism /online /enable-feature /featurename:smb1protocol /norestart and press the **Enter** key.
-After the feature is enabled, enter dism /online /disable-feature /featurename:smb1protocol-deprecation /norestart and press the **Enter** key.
-After the feature is disabled, enter dism /online /disable-feature /featurename:smb1protocol-server /norestart and press the **Enter** key.
+4. Optionally, to enable the older SMB1 protocol (please note that enabling the SMB1 protocol can be a security risk), enter `dism /online /enable-feature /featurename:smb1protocol /norestart` and press the **Enter** key.
+After the feature is enabled, enter `dism /online /disable-feature /featurename:smb1protocol-deprecation /norestart` and press the **Enter** key.
+After the feature is disabled, enter `dism /online /disable-feature /featurename:smb1protocol-server /norestart` and press the **Enter** key.
-5. Type exit and press the **Enter** key to close the PowerShell window.
+5. Type `exit` and press the **Enter** key to close the PowerShell window.

-PART 9 - DISABLE SERVER SERVICE
+## Part 9 - Disable Server Service

 1. Right-click on the Start button in the lower-left corner of the screen and click **Computer Management**.
 2. In the Computer Management window, in the left column, under Computer Management (Local), double-click on **Services and Applications** to expand it.